Gray135/customer-engagement-strategy/README.md

 - What’s driving engagement and satisfaction?
 - Where should outreach and resources go first?

-This project simulates that workflow using structured logic across **Excel → SQL → Power BI**, mirroring how CS Ops teams use platforms like Gainsight or Salesforce to manage account health and retention.
+This project simulates that workflow using **Excel → SQL → Power BI**, mirroring how CS Ops teams use tools like Gainsight or Salesforce to manage account health and retention.

 **Goal:**
 Create a full-cycle model that: